Ben Gurion Airport: History and development

 The main runway (12/30) is the oldest surviving runway in the airport, with the quiet (08/26) and short (03/21) runways having been built in the late 1960s and 1970s.
-Since very little commercial traffic could operate on the short runway, it meant that for approximately forty years, the airport mostly relied on runways 12/30 and 08/26.
-This presented a problem however; the fact that these two runways intersect near their western end creates a crisscross pattern between aircraft landing and taking off.
+Since very little commercial traffic could operate on the short runway, for approximately forty years, the airport mostly relied on runways 12/30 and 08/26.
+This presented a problem, however: the fact that these two runways intersect near their western end creates a crisscross pattern between aircraft landing and taking off.
 This pattern reduces the number of aircraft which can arrive to and depart from the airport and has detrimental safety implications as well.